-This article can help make the selection process easier.
-To help you evaluate how a 401(k) provider stacks up against the competition, we’ll dive into the qualities that plan providers can offer and which ones you should prioritize.
+This article can help make the selection process easier to understand.
+To help you evaluate how a 401(k) provider stacks up against the competition, we’ll dive into the qualities that plan providers can offer and which ones are often prioritized.

 What should you look for in a 401(k) plan provider?
 5 things to consider